Killing of William Chapman

 In September 2015, Rankin was indicted on the charge of first-degree murder in Chapman's death, and was found guilty by a jury of voluntary manslaughter on August 4, 2016.
+Upon the jury's recommendation, Rankin was sentenced to two-and-a-half years in prison.

 Shooting

 Wal-Mart store security called police at 7:30 a.m., reporting that a shoplifter was leaving the store.
 Rankin approached William Chapman across the parking lot, and a struggle between the two ensued.
 According to witnesses, Chapman broke free but then stepped back towards Rankin, at which point Rankin shot him twice.
 He was shot in the face and chest.
 An autopsy on Chapman found no evidence of a close-range gunshot, indicating that he was shot from several feet away.
 He was pronounced dead at the scene.
 Chapman's body was taken to the Office of the Chief Medical Examiner with his hands cuffed behind his back.
 A state toxicology report indicated Chapman had no traces of alcohol or drugs in his system.